Al Aaliya Island

 Al Aaliya Island (جزيرة العالية) is an island located off the coast of the municipality of Al Daayen in Qatar, north of The Pearl.

+Etymology

+In Arabic, the island's name translates to "upper" or "top", referring to its location to the north of Al Safliya Island.

+Description

 It is a small, low-lying island, of a brown colour, with a little peak at its east end, lying 3½ miles north of Al Safliya Island; it is visible 6 or 7 miles.
 Between these two islands is the artificial island of The Pearl, which was built in the late 2000s.
 In the past its eastern peak was useful as a mark entering the Al Bidda harbour.

+Unlike Halul or Shra'ouh, which rest on ancient igneous and metamorphic rock formations, Al Aaliya is primarily composed of coral reef structures, similar to nearby Al Safliya.

+Environment

+The surface of the island is loose, weathered limestone rock with scattered Limonium and Zygophyllum bushes.
+A 2 km sandspit extends southward from the island at low tide.
+There are broad intertidal flats to the south and east, and coral reefs in the adjacent waters.
+The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding colonies of Socotra cormorants and white-cheeked terns.